mkoepke/seo-data-transporter/readme.txt

-=== Plugin Name ===
+=== Semiologic SEO Data Transporter ===
 Contributors: nathanrice, studiopress
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
-Tags: seo, genesis, genesiswp, thesis, thesiswp, headway, headwaywp, builder, frugal, hybrid, woothemes, all in one seo, headspace, platinum seo
+Tags: seo, genesis, genesiswp, thesis, thesiswp, headway, headwaywp, builder, frugal, hybrid, woothemes, all in one seo, headspace, platinum seo, semiologic
 Requires at least: 3.0
-Tested up to: 4.2.2
+Tested up to: 4.2.3
-Stable tag: 0.9.11
+Stable tag: 0.9.13

-This plugin allows you to transfer your inputs SEO data from one theme/plugin to another.
+This plugin allows you to transfer your SEO data from one theme/plugin to another.
+It has been expanded to support the SEmiologic SEO plugin.

 == Description ==